kristina29/social-rl/README.md

 To get started with the project:

 - Clone the repository.
-- Install the required dependencies listed in requirements.txt.
+- Install the required dependencies listed in `requirements.txt` or create a conda environment using `env.yml`.
-- Follow the setup instructions in the installation.md to configure your environment.
-- Navigate to the examples/ directory to run sample simulations.
+- Navigate to the `src/` directory.

-## Contact Information

-For any queries regarding the project, please contact [Your Name] at [Your Email].
+- Use one of the following commands to run a social simulation (**Attention!
+With standard parameters, the running time is around 45 minutes**):
+  - Imitation Learning: `python3 `
+  - social i
+  - social ii
+  - marlisa

+For enhanced flexibility and customization, you have the ability to fine-tune the simulations by configuring additional options.
+This includes integrating a pre-trained demonstrator to guide the agents or adjusting various hyperparameters.
+To explore the full range of configurable settings for both non-social and social simulations, please refer to `src/options.py`.